netroid314/ASWCS_back/readme.md

 # How to use DAIG?
 This is server program. so, you should better check "https://github.com/netroid314/ASWCS_front"

+# How to launch server?
+Use manage.py for Django server launch.
+One exmaple is 'python manage.py runserver 0.0.0.0:8000'.
+Use port number 8000 for default setting.

 # Some points of DAIG server
 ## One way to treat numpy file via https
 ## How K-batch sync SGD is established